astronomer/docs/astro/deployment-file-reference.md

 :::caution

 When you add environment variables using a Deployment file, you must provide a `value` for your environment variable.
-Leaving this value blank or as empty string ("") will cause the `astro deployment create` command to fail.
+Leaving this value blank or as an empty string (`""`) will cause the `astro deployment create` command to fail.

 :::